 Sadly, Tesla died broke and alone, which for true visionaries is not uncommon.
 I am reminded of mind-blowing Spanish Architect, Antoine Gaudi, who was hit by a street car and, due to his shoddy, unkempt appearance, undoubtedly pondering on of the infinite details of his unfinished masterpiece, La Sagrada Familia, was left to die by the side of the road.

-For the full comic-style biography and great look at geek-style creativity, see “Why Nikola Tesla was the Greatest Geek Who Ever Lived”
+Find out more about “Why Nikola Tesla was the Greatest Geek Who Ever Lived”